tredfern/tredfern.github.io/_posts/2025-05-13-Textured-Tiles-Plush-Rangers.md

 }
 ```

-## Finished
+## The Results

 If you download and run the sample code you should see this:

 ![image.png](/assets/img/posts/20250514/blendedterrainexample.png)

-You can mess with the texture, the tiles and see how they interact with each other.
-I think this is a great technique for giving tiles an organic feel without the burden of tons of tiles.
+I think this is a great and simple technique for giving tiles an organic feel without the burden of tons of tiles.
 You can use similar tiles and texture them to give different appearances, such as different kinds of wooden floors.

-In Plush Rangers we layer several tiles on top of each other to give more customization.
-We also place objects on top to break the eye from the tile underneath.
+There are a lot of applications for this technique depending on the kind of game you are making.

-### About the game
+### About Plush Rangers

 ![Plush Ranger Capsule](/assets/img/prCapsule1.png)